hackforla/cog-transparency/README.md

 # cog-transparency
-This project is blah blah blah.
+This project's goal is to facilitate transparency within the Council of Governments.

 ## Team
 * Beatina